 3. Has/have the representative(s) listed in No. 2 been authorized by the firm to be the account representative(s) for the City of Irvine?

 Yes No

-If Yes, by who om?
+If Yes, by whom?

-4. Has/have the to operate as ed licenses
+4. Has/have the representative(s) listed in No. 2 obtained all required licenses to operate as a broker/dealer in the State of California?

 Yes No

-5. Please list th representative he account

-1 2

-6. Briefly descr representative program. • • • •
+- 5. Please list the name, and title of the immediate supervisor of the account representative(s) named in your response to No. 2 above. - 1.
+2. - 6.
+Briefly describe any formal program of supervision of the account representative(s) named in No. 2 if your firm has established such a program.

 7. Is the firm a:

-Primary Deal er Regiona al Dealer Brokerage Firm
+Primary Dealer Regional Dealer Brokerage Firm

-8. Has the firm adequacy gu idelines?
-Include certified c documer ntation of yo

-9. Please provi covering fixe Please indica d income i institutiona al account ts, in pa articular pub lic entities.

-public entities.
+- 8. Has the firm consistently complied with the Federal Reserve Bank's capital adequacy guidelines?
+Include certified documentation of your current capital adequacy as measured by Federal Reserve standards. - 9.
+Please provide the firm's and primary representative's experience in covering fixed income institutional accounts, in particular public entities.
+Please indicate the percentage of the firm's accounts that are comprised of public entities.

 10. Please provide the following information regarding at least four comparable clients with whom any of the representatives listed in No. 2 have an established relationship.

-Client Name: Contact Person: Address: Phone: Length of relationship: Client Name: Contact Person: Address: Phone: Length of relationship: Client Name: Contact Person: Address: Phone: Length of relationship: Client Name: Contact Person: Address: Phone: Length of relationship: 11.
-Does the firm self-clear securities?
-Yes \\\\\ No
+11. Does the firm self-clear securities?
+Yes No